dtmlinh/Linh.Dinh/website/docs/about.md

 id: about
 title: About
 ---
-Current MSCAPP Candidate at the University of Chicago Harris School of Public Policy.\
+- Current graduate student at the University of Chicago Harris School of Public Policy.\
-Want to use technology to make the world a better place.
+- Aspiring data scientist, wanting to use technology to make the world a better place.

 ## Education
 1. Smith College\